 The system features a diverter valve and suction tube in-line between the tank and water pump to draw non-toxic RV water system antifreeze into the water lines.
 This feature is located near the water pump and drain valves.
-See page 7-8 for location in your coach.
+See section 7 for location in your coach.